Random cover times using the Poisson cylinder process: The fluctuation theorem and proof of Theorem

-The purpose of this section is to prove Theorem \ref{theo:whatimplieswellcovered} which is our main result concerning the well cover time.
-As mentioned in the Introduction, the strategy is similar to that of \cite{Belius} although there are also many differences due to us working in $\BR^d$ rather than $\BZ^d.$
+The purpose of this section is to prove Theorem \ref{thm:maindiscrete}.
+This will be done by proving Theorem \ref{thm:fluct}, which provides a bound for the fluctuation of $\BP((\cT(\BD)-\log |\BD|\leq z)$ from the Gumbel distribution function.
+As mentioned in the introduction, the strategy is similar to that of \cite{Belius}.

-Recall the definition of $T_s^\rho(x)$ from Section \ref{sec:models}.
-We extend the meaning of the notation $T_s^\rho$ as follows.
-For any set $\{x_i\}_{i=1}^n,$ let